 With 47% of the continent’s population living in extreme poverty, there are regions in which the local populations are suffering from diseases without hope for treatment.
 Malaria and HIV/AIDS account for 69% of the deaths in sub-Saharan Africa.

 Based on data provided by the Centers for Disease Control (CDC), Dallas County fares poorly when compared to peer counties, notably in areas of chronic disease, access to care, poverty, and access to adequate food supply and healthy foods.
-The city of Dallas is ranked #1 for the number of people living 185% below the poverty line compared to any other American city and #2 for the number of people living 100% below the poverty line.
-38% of children live in poverty, the highest in any U.S. city with a population of over 1 million people.
+The city of Dallas is ranked #5 for the number of people living below the poverty line compared to the 25 most populated cities in the US.
+28.8% of children live in poverty, the second highest in U.S. city with a population of over 1 million people.
 20% of children have no health insurance, with 160,000 suffering from obesity and 60,000 having asthma.

 MPACT seeks to improve the lives of those in our own community as well as abroad.
-In concert with our local health systems and other organizations, we contribute to the transformation of underserved communities and to see consistent improvements in the overall health of the individuals living there.
-In doing so, we will remove barriers in access to healthcare within these communities and break down the social divides that result in an apartheid of basic, life sustaining and enhancing resources.
+In concert with our local health systems and other organizations, we contribute to the transformation of underserved communities to see consistent improvements in the overall health of the individuals living there.
+We seek to help remove barriers in access to healthcare within these communities and break down the social divides that result in an apartheid of basic, life sustaining and enhancing resources.

 Sources: City of Dallas Housing Committee Briefing (December 2016); Mayor’s Task Force on Poverty Briefing (September 2016); Mayor’s Task Force on Poverty Update: Drivers of Poverty in Dallas (August 2017); Center for Public Policy Priorities report “State of Texas Children 2016”